cottand/refereneceWacc4jvm/README.md

 to fix it.
 Likewise if you find any bugs!

 ## TODO
-If iI have the time, I'll change the API to return an Optional instead of
+If iI have the time, I'll try to make this a proper library on MavenCentral or JCenter.